SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 ### Structure and primitives

 The first issue is how to represent objects.
 We have to agree on an initial representation.
-In this implementation we chose to represent the objInstances as arrays \(instances of `Obj` a subclass of `Array`\).
-In the following we use the terms array for talking about instances of the class `Obj`.
+In this implementation, we chose to represent the objInstances as arrays (instances of `Obj` a subclass of `Array`).
+In the following, we use the term 'array' for talking about instances of the class `Obj`.

 #### Your job.